bvssvni/rust-snake/README.md

 To run it you need <a href="http://www.glfw.org/" target="_blank">GLFW 3.0.+</a>
 OSX binary: <a href="http://www.cutoutpro.com/sea-snake-osx.zip" target="_blank">Download</a>

+## How to play

+Use the arrow keys to control the diver.
+When you loose or win, hit `Enter` to restart.
+You can also exit with `Esc`.

 ![alt tag](https://raw.githubusercontent.com/bvssvni/rust-snake/master/sea-snake.png)

 *Reach the surface before the sea snakes get you!*